Academic Planning Guide

 - Attend district Post High School Planning Nights.
 Refer to BASE & BSD website for yearly calendar.

-- Create a FAFSA ID and get documents together to submit FAFSA or ORSAA after October 1st to ensure you do not miss important deadlines.
+- Create a FAFSA ID and get documents together to submit FAFSA or ORSAA after December date to ensure you do not miss important deadlines.

 - Apply for the OSAC scholarship at oregonstudentaid.gov.
 One application for multiple scholarships.